-The persistence of negativity is a factor in human affairs; just when you think some major or minor evil has been uprooted, it will pop up again, sprouting through some crack in the pavement of decent society.
-Evil need not take extravagant forms, such as those exhibited in Nazi Germany.
+The persistence of negativity is a factor in human affairs: just when you think an undesirable element has been uprooted, it—or another—will pop up again, sprouting through some crack in the pavement of decent society.
+And these elements need not take extravagant forms, such as those exhibited in violent conflict.
 Garden-variety lies and deceit are more common and persistent, but should also be rooted out diligently.
-Be resolute against the forces of darkness — whether in your social or professional life or in your own soul.
-But certain rules must be followed for the effort to succeed.
+Be resolute against the forces of negativity—whether in your social or professional life, or in your own soul.
+But certain rules must be followed for your efforts to succeed.

 The first rule: Do not compromise with corruption.
-Misdeeds and shameful actions must be identified for what they are, and quickly discredited.
+Misdeeds and shameful actions must be identified for what they are and quickly discredited.
 The second: You cannot successfully resist or defeat negativity on its own terms.
-Positive alternatives that lead away from the nature of the problem are more successful and appropriate than trying to counter corruption with raw power.
-The third rule: The means used to counter negativity needs to be consistent with the result you want to achieve.
+Positive alternatives, which lead away from the nature of the problem, are more appropriate than trying to counter corruption with raw power.
+The third: The means used to counter negativity need to be consistent with the result you want to achieve.
 You cannot stop the spreading of lies by spreading more of them.

 By adding to the positive elements in a situation, you automatically diminish the bad.
 This is the only way to tip the scales and effectively neutralize negativity over time.
 The reminder here is for you to maintain a consistent level of self-awareness while sharing your advantages and virtue with others.

 Changing Line Interpretations

 Line 1 (bottom line)

 To press forward when you are not equal to the task would be to invite mistakes and misfortune.
 Gauge your strength carefully before undertaking a new initiative, and venture only as far as you know you can go with a certainty of success.
 To plunge ahead blindly at the beginning is not skillful, for this is a time when an unexpected setback could produce the most disastrous results.
 Beware of self-confidence that is not well grounded.